IrosTheBeggar/mStream/README.md

 #### Like the project?
 [Consider sending us some money on Patreon](https://www.patreon.com/mstream)

 mStream is currently in need of a mobile developer to help with an app to sync music between devices.
 If you're interested in helping, email me at paul@mstream.io

+## Project Breakdown

+mStream is technically several different projects, each in their own stage of development.

+* Server Core [v4] - The actually server code
+* Server CLI Tools [v1] - These tools let you boot and configure the server via the through the command prompt.
+These were moved to v1 with the completion of the JSON configuration wizard
+* Server Express Framework [v0.12] - Remember how the CLI tools are separate from the Server?
+The Express Framework allows mStream Server to be compiled to a binary that can be booted an configured entirely though a GUI.
+No command line needed.
+* WebApp [v4] - The webApp has been built in parallel with the server
+* Android App [v0.4alpha] - An android client that can stream and sync files from any mStream server